 2) adapt and come up with a big, bold new approach to address the changes that the organization needs to take.

 The church needs to find a better way to do things to better connect with the society around them that has no intention of just going away.
 Over the next few weeks, I will share my observations about what the church can do to adapt.
-The message remains the same, but the approach and delivery system for that message can and does need to adjust.
+The message remains the same, but the approach and delivery system for that word can and does need to adjust.

 On June 4, 1783, at the market square of a French village of Annonay, not far from Paris, a smoky bonfire on a raised platform was fed by wet straw and old wool rages.
 Tethered above, straining its lines, was a balloon 33 feet in diameter.
-In the presence of “a respectable assembly and a great many other people,” and accompanied by great cheering, the balloon was cut from its moorings and set free to rise majestically into the noon sky.
+In the presence of “a respectable assembly and a great many other people,” and accompanied by great cheering, the aircraft was cut from its moorings and set free to rise majestically into the noon sky.
 Six thousand feet into the air it went — the first public ascent of a balloon, the first step in the history of human flight.
 It came to earth several miles away in a field, where it was promptly attacked by pitchfork-waving peasants and torn to pieces as an instrument of evil! – Today in the Word, July 15, 1993.

 This story above illustrates just how hard it is for people to accept things that are new and foreign to them.
 I often get the sense this is where the church is today.
 We see the world around us changing, and we want to get sticks and attack the strange new things we see around us and label them as an “instruments of evil.”
 Now while there is plenty of stuff to be concerned about, everything is not evil.
 What makes things evil is the way they are used.
 Hiding in a bunker does not address the real issue.
-It may make you feel safe, but the threat is still there and the threat is real.
+It may make you feel safe, but the threat is still there, and the danger is real.

 The church is threatened by the changes happening all around it.
 The church and mainline denominations are unsure how to relate to society in this strange new post-Christian world.
 One popular option is just to have a “this too shall pass approach to the changes.
 If we just wait this out, we will be ok.”
 If we just cut ministry down to the barebones and ration out the gifts of God, we can weather the storm.
 Is that really what God called us to do?
 Or does Jesus point us to trust in Him for the needs of tomorrow?
-Jesus say, “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on?
+Jesus said, “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on?
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air: they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?
 And which of you by being anxious can add a single hour to his span of life?”
 Matthew 6:25ff

 God did not give us a Spirit of Timidity